fabian-mugrauer/SPX-Industry-Momentum/README.md

 Requirements
 ==============================

 Please clone the Github repo to a folder called "SPX-Industry-Momentum" inside your project folder.
-Should you wish to choose another folder name this is easily changable inside the notebook [SPX_Industry_Momentum](notebooks/SPX_Industry_Momentum.ipynb).
+Should you wish to choose another folder name this is easily changable inside the notebook [SPX_Industry_Momentum Jupyter Notebook](notebooks/SPX_Industry_Momentum.ipynb).
 ```bash
     git clone https://github.com/fabian-mugrauer/SPX-Industry-Momentum.git
 ```